 There’s down tube strike protection and chainstay slap protection that’s ridged to further reduce noise, too.

-Pivots are designed to be easy access, while finishing touches, such as the neatly integrated chainguide and an under-top tube kit carrying accessory bolt, show thought has been given.
+Pivots are designed to be easy-access, while finishing touches such as the neatly integrated chainguide and an under-top-tube kit-carrying accessory bolt, show thought has been put in.

 It’s been tweaked slightly for this version of the bike, with a touch more anti-squat around the sag point and a bit less kickback when you really slam the bike into the ground.